SJTU-PLV/nominal-compcert-popl22-artifact/README.md

     no longer relies on pseudo registers or instructions.
 A backward simulation between `Single-Stack Asm` and `RealAsm` is proved in [`x86/RealAsmproof.v`](Multi-Stack-CompCert/x86/RealAsmproof.v).
 This
-    proof is almost identical to the one in Stack-Aware CompCert.
+    proof is almost identical to the one in CompCertMC.

 - (Lines 1092-1095) The definition of supports (in [`common/Memory.v`](Multi-Stack-CompCert/common/Memory.v)) is